-The incident has a name: “Bloody Saturday.”
 We know the photographer: H. S. Wong (a.k.a Wong Hai-Sheng, Wang Xiaoting and by his nickname “Newsreel”).
-We know almost nothing about the baby.
+The baby’s identity, and fate, is clouded by various competing narratives.
+Read more →

 The bathtub?
 Adolf Hitler’s.